 - Fitness room with rowing machine, cross-trainer, weights and table tennis.

-- Room with one double (can be converted to two single beds) and one single bed.
+- Room with one double (can be converted to two single beds).